 Other news from the Minors: Duke Welker, the Pirates' second-round pick in June's First-Year Player Draft, has stopped pitching for the Class A State College Spikes because of right elbow pain.
 Welker will have a throwing session on Monday, which is expected to lead to a side session later in the week. ...
 Shelby Ford, the Pirates' third-round selection in 2006, has missed the last 27 games in Lynchburg due to a lower back strain.
 According to Graham, Shelby is expected to see a back specialist soon. ...
 The Pirates' 2007 fifth-round pick, Andrew Walker, has missed three games with a mildly sprained wrist from a recent collision at homeplate.
 Walker is listed as day-to-day.

-On deck: The Pirates will use an off-day on Monday to catch their breath before opening a brief three-day homestand with a doubleheader against the Reds.
+The Pirates will use an off-day on Monday to catch their breath before opening a brief three-day homestand with a doubleheader against the Reds.
 The first game, a makeup from Aug.
 6, will begin at 5:05 p.m.
 ET at PNC Park and will pit left-hander Tom Gorzelanny (12-7, 3.40 ERA) against Cincinnati right-hander Elizardo Ramirez (0-1, 6.35).
 Lefty Paul Maholm (10-14, 4.39) will face right-hander Bronson Arroyo (7-13, 4.55) in the second game.